Why not burn calories at home while you sit on your couch?

 In order to prevent further injury, stop exercising if you feel pain.
 Patients suffering from knee pain should avoid spin classes.

-Spinners find it difficult at first?
+Spinners find it difficult at first.

 Spinnin’ is no easy task.
 Weight-lifting and interval training never get easier as you get stronger.